 If your company needs advice for any matter related to the notification of a concentration, contact us.

-Lear was retained by a leading operator in the aerospace industry to assist within a merger case involving one of its rivals.
+Lear was retained by a leading operator in the aerospace industry to provide assistance in a merger case involving one of its rivals.
 Lear developed analyses aimed at showing how the merger may create the incentives for the merged entity to implement exclusionary practices that would harm competition and the client.